-- 1. A student receiving institutional financial aid in the form of an Athletic Scholarship, Band Scholarship, Cheerleader Scholarship, or Institutional Work-Study must pass nine (9) semester hours and earn eighteen (18) quality points during a semester.
+1. A student receiving institutional financial aid in the form of an Athletic Scholarship, Band Scholarship, Cheerleader Scholarship, or Institutional Work-Study during a semesterearn a term GPA of at least a

+1.5.
 If a student does not meet this standard at the end of a semester, the student will be placed on probation for a semester.
 During the probationary semester, the student will be eligible to receive the institutional financial aid.
 Upon completion of the probationary semester, a student who does not meet the standard will be ineligible to receive the institutional financial aid.
-This policy coincides with the academic probation and suspension policy of the college; therefore, when suspended students become eligible to return to college, they shall also be eligible to receive institutional financial assistance. - 2.
-To retain an ACT, Salutatorian, Valedictorian, or Workforce Education scholarship, a student must maintain a B (3.0) average each semester.
+This policy coincides with the academic probation and suspension policy of the college; therefore, when suspended students become eligible to return to college, they shall also be eligible to receive institutional financial assistance.

+- 2. To retain an ACT, Salutatorian, Valedictorian, or Workforce Education scholarship, a student must maintain a B (3.0) average each semester.
 Any student who does not maintain a B (3.0) average and is removed from scholarship, can get back on scholarship by having a B (3.0) average the following semester provided the scholarship is for four (4) semesters.
 See Financial Aid Programs for further eligibility requirements. - 3.
 Total combined scholarships funded by East Central Community College for dormitory and commuter students may not exceed the published cost of matriculation fee, technology fee, registration fee, room fee, 7-day board fee, out-of-state fee (out-of-state students only) and an allowance for books equal to the book allowance as established annually by the College in the federal financial aid cost of attendance (budget).